input-output-hk/partner-chains-smart-contracts/offchain/README.md

   --previous-merkle-root abcdef
 ```

-where we note that `--new-committee-validator-cbor-encoded-address` can be found
+Note that `--new-committee-validator-cbor-encoded-address` can be found
 from the JSON key `cborEncodedAddresses` from the output of the `addresses`
 subcommand.